yevheniizh/meeting-planning-calendar-react/README.md

 ## Tech stack

+- **Create React App** as a boilerplate;
+- React / Redux / Router / React Hooks;
+- Redux-Thunk for fetching data from the backend;
-- React;
+- Bootstrap / React-Bootstrap;
 - SCSS;
-- Bootstrap/React-Bootstrap;
-- ESLint/Prettier
+- ESLint / Prettier.

 ## Completed by